arXiv/arxiv-docs/source/new/index.md

 15 May

 **Minor** change in policy (affects only weekend submissions): the deadline for submissions to appear in the Sunday night mailing is moved back to Friday 18:00 LANL time (currently 00:00 GMT).
 Submissions received during the rest of the weekend will appear with Monday submissions in the Monday night mailing.
 After consultation with a large segment of the relevant community, it was determined to continue to delay the announcements of papers received on Fridays until Sunday nights (Monday mornings in Europe), rather than shift the Sunday mailing to Friday night.
-In a related development, responses to any queries received during the weekend may also be deferred until Monday morning (9:00 LANL time = 1500 GMT) -- Note that 99.97% of all e-mail queries are already answered in our [comprehensive on-line help pages](../help/index.md) and [frequently asked questions](None) section.
+In a related development, responses to any queries received during the weekend may also be deferred until Monday morning (9:00 LANL time = 1500 GMT) -- Note that 99.97% of all e-mail queries are already answered in our [comprehensive on-line help pages](https://info.arxiv.org/help/index.html) and [frequently asked questions](https://info.arxiv.org/help/faq/index.html)) section.
 Recall also that any replacements received after the 18:00 LANL time deadline Mon-Fri constitute a new (revised) version.
 Please note that whether or not your submission makes the deadline on any given weekday is unlikely to alter markedly the future evolution of the cosmos.

 11 May

 Spain users, there is now a mirror site at the Universidad de Zaragoza, Spain, [xxx.unizar.es](http://xxx.unizar.es).
-Other users see our existing [list of mirror sites](None).
+Other users see our existing [list of mirror sites](https://info.arxiv.org/help/mirrors.html).

-Updated information on [Macintosh postscript viewers](None) and added some info on a [Mac shortcut to getting a bitmap version of any figure](../help/bitmap/index.md#shortcuts)
+Updated information on Macintosh postscript viewers (link removed) and added some info on a [Mac shortcut to getting a bitmap version of any figure](../help/bitmap/index.md#shortcuts)

 #### April 1997

 Added a [cookies form](https://arxiv.org/cookies) for selecting default viewing formats and classic icons.

-Renovated FAQ area has more [_workarounds for Windows and Macintosh browsers_](None).
+Renovated FAQ area has more workarounds for Windows and Macintosh browsers (link removed).

 #### March 1997